sondregronas/YNAB-Shared-Categories/README.md

 This way you'll still be able to how much you have left to budget, regardless if you've received your share.

 ## Disclaimer
-Keep in mind this application does not work retroactively and only handles new transactions, and ignores everything before the cache was created/updated.
+Keep in mind this application does not work retroactively and only handles new transactions, and ignores everything before its first run.

 I'm not a programmer and have little experience with REST API's and Python, so things are probably not as optimized as they could be.